Delightful Wall Paint Ideas

 Evelyn’s Dynamic Accent Paint Designs

 At Meritage Homes’ Ravello community, Evelyn used bold colors and geometric shapes to punch up the modern vibe of the Harrison model.
-Contrasting blue, gray and orange shapes on a bedroom’s window wall inject a cheery, creative energy, while the pattern’s diagonal lines serve to expand the space.
+Contrasting blue, gray and orange shapes on a bedroom’s window wall inject cheery, creative energy, while the pattern’s diagonal lines serve to expand the space.
 In this same home’s loft, Evelyn’s use of staggered parallelograms in blue, gray, and white advance a mod vibe, which she further developed with wicker pod chairs and a mid-century-inspired console table.
 Within the nursery at Ravello’s Meriweather plan, Evelyn went whimsical with a teal and off-white circus tent ceiling.

 Edith’s Wall Paint Ideas for Kids